|

 money in an envelope and slipping it under their door or mailing

-it off to their PO box will improve their lives.
+it off to them will improve their lives.
 Many Pagan seniors,

 like other seniors, have to choose between rent and medications,

-between paying the gas and electric bills or the telephone bills.
+between paying the gas and electric bills or the telephone bills

-Your anonymous gift can help a senior pay both when they fear
+help a senior or Elder pay both, when they fear being unable

-being unable to pay anything.
+to pay anything.

 Don't assume that published authors are living